 Although classically trained, Alastair enjoys exploring many musical worlds; such influences can be heard in his compositions and performances, which often transcend genre definition.

-As a soloist, Alastair has performed at venues including St Martin-in-the-Fields, St John’s Smith Square, Milton Court, Trinity College Chapel (Cambridge), The Forge and Clapham Omnibus.
-He has been a guest recitalist at the RNCM and Canterbury Christ Church University Saxophone Days and at EurSax17 (the 2017 European Saxophone Congress at Consevatório da Música do Porto), presenting material from his album, Electric Dawn (Sospiro Records), which has also received airplay on BBC Radio 3.
+As a soloist, Alastair has performed at venues including St Martin-in-the-Fields, St John’s Smith Square, Milton Court and Trinity College Chapel (Cambridge).
+He has been a guest recitalist at the RNCM and Canterbury Christ Church University Saxophone Days and at the 2017 European Saxophone Congress, presenting material from his album, Electric Dawn (Sospiro Records), which has also received airplay on BBC Radio 3.
 Most recently Alastair was a guest at the 2018 World Saxophone Congress in Zagreb, performing as a soloist, with the Kaleidoscope Saxophone Quartet, and with the Palm Duo.
-Alastair has made numerous concerto appearances with both orchestras and wind orchestras, and recently acted as understudy to John Harle for performances of Harle’s newly choreographed soprano saxophone concerto Arcadia with Birmingham Royal Ballet, on tour in the south of England as well as at Birmingham Hippodrome and Saddlers Wells.
+Alastair has made numerous concerto appearances, and recently acted as understudy to John Harle for performances of Harle’s newly choreographed soprano saxophone concerto Arcadiawith Birmingham Royal Ballet, on tour in the south of England as well as at Birmingham Hippodrome and Saddlers Wells.